 T.D.
 Richardson and Graham Sharp

 Ironically, it wasn't so much his skating as what we wore that gained media attention at the time.
-Sharp (by many considered quite a good looking man) wore a red silk shirt, a brightly coloured tie and loosely fitting trousers.
+Graham (by many considered quite a good looking man) wore a red silk shirt, a brightly coloured tie and loosely fitting trousers.
 He drew criticism from a regular columnist in The Skating Times: "The introduction of fancy dress in championship skating has little to recommend it and might, in the long run prove harmful".
-Sharp fought back and issued a reply to the columnist in the next month's issue of the newsletter: "I don't in the least bit mind criticism but I should like to say that I wore the same modern skating outfit in the Berlin Worlds last year because I felt better in it.
+Graham fought back and issued a reply to the columnist in the next month's issue of the newsletter: "I don't in the least bit mind criticism but I should like to say that I wore the same modern skating outfit in the Berlin Worlds last year because I felt better in it.
 I asked the ISU and NSA officials first and now several of the Continental skaters have copied me."

-When war was declared in September of 1939 and in October Sharp received 'the call.
+When war was declared in September of 1939 and in October Graham received 'the call'.
 In November, he married his long time girlfriend Hazel Mason of Bournemouth.
 By April 1940, he was a second lieutenant in the Royal Army Service Corps serving in France.
-Sharp wasn't the only British men's skater of the time to serve in the war.
+Graham wasn't the only British men's skater of the time to serve in the war.
 British medallist Geoff Yates served as a Major in the marines and was in the D-Day landings.
 Yates survived the war and went on to become an international level judge and referee.
 Freddie Tomlins (who was also a successful speed skater) was a rear gunner in the air force and was tragically killed in a battle against a Nazi submarine over the English Channel on June 20, 1943 at age twenty three.
-Sharp was fortunate enough to survive his service in World War II and was later demobbed as Captain.
+Graham was fortunate enough to survive his service in World War II and was later demobbed as Captain.

 Graham Sharp competing at the 1946 British Championships at Wembley